Hey Pete Davidson, What’s In Your Bag?

 Snap On Clips

 Our girl loves wearing snap on clips with her long extensions.
-Realizing this, her doting dude carries a spare set, should she ever need.
+Realising this, her doting dude carries a spare set, should she ever need.

 A Brush